 Most importantly, your nervousness regarding your dog’s potential reaction is picked up by your German Shepherd as a sign of danger, which puts him on edge.

 “This was an early mistake I made with my German Shepherd.
-I quickly realized that I needed to relax more when exposing her to new situations.”
+I quickly realized that I needed to relax more when exposing her to new situations.” – World of Dogz

 So, an essential piece of advice for managing the social compatibility of a 1-year-old German Shepherd is to have him indirectly meet people in contexts where you are genuinely and visibly relaxed.

-How to Socialize a 2-Year-Old German Shepherd
+Socializing a 2-Year-Old German Shepherd

 Let’s suppose you have had a German Shepherd for almost two years and haven’t gotten intentional about his social compatibility, or you may have adopted a 2-year-old unsocialized German Shepherd.
-Now, you feel like he should be able to deal with people.

 To socialize a two-year-old German Shepherd, ensure you are entirely relaxed around company.
 Your dog may bark aggressively in some instances and act unbothered in others.
-Whenever he behaves right, reward him.
-This combination of social cues and positive reinforcement will socialize him.

-You mustn’t take your dog in crowded places while he is learning to digest social interaction without getting overexcited.
 If people have a sudden adverse reaction to the dog because he is barking or snapping at them, he will associate people with discomfort.

 Instead, you can take him on walks on relatively desolate routes.
 You should also ensure that your German Shepherd doesn’t have contact with other dogs until he has learned to behave properly around people.

 A German Shepherd behaves well around people when he feels secure and confident.
-Dogs do not bark out of bravery, they do so upon detecting threats, and this combination of aggressiveness and insecurity can make them highly antisocial.
+Dogs do not bark out of bravery; they do so upon detecting threats, and this combination of aggressiveness and insecurity can make them highly antisocial.

 Most German Shepherds aren’t inherently aggressive, but if you have recently adopted one from a shelter, you might find him to be on edge more than a regular dog.
 So, how do you socialize an aggressive German Shepherd?

-To socialize an aggressive German Shepherd, you must focus on making him feel secure and at ease.
+To socialize an aggressive German Shepherd, you must make him feel secure and at ease.
 Understand that aggression comes from fear and self-preservation.
-Persisting positive treatment and reinforcing a calm demeanor can help make him a lot less aggressive.

-- Make a list of possible triggers that seem to get your dog anxious.
+• Make a list of possible triggers that seem to get your dog anxious.
 This could be anything from people who wear beanies to people of a certain height.

-- Check your dog’s tolerance.
+• Check your dog’s tolerance.
 Knowing how aggressive your German Shepherd gets in the presence of each trigger will help you expose him to said trigger more gradually.

-- Control the environment.
+• Control the environment.
 Whether you use a harness or a crate, you should have mechanisms in place to control your German Shepherd.

-- Slowly expose your dog to a trigger.
+• Slowly expose your dog to a trigger.
 Let’s say he barks at people with beards.
 Have a friend with a beard appear near his crate without trying to interact with him.
 Your German Shepherd will start barking but should be ignored.
 Once he stops barking, you can not just cuddle him but can give him a treat.

-- Repeat the above steps until your dog is desensitized to the trigger.
+• Repeat the above steps until your dog is desensitized to the trigger.
 This will take a lot of patience, but eventually, he will be unbothered by the trigger, which will now come undone.

 Training an aggressive German Shepherd requires a lot of care and is better left to professionals, especially if you start to get nervous when he growls or snaps at people.
-Your nervousness reinforces your dog’s discomfort making him more aggressive.

 Getting an older German Shepherd to be more social should not wait because the later you socialize, the harder it is to pull it off.

-To socialize an older German Shepherd, slow down the socializing clock and take each of the following steps across four weeks each: introduce outside objects indoors, reward indoor exploring, invite friends over, take him outside on walks with gradually escalating levels of crowding and stimuli.
+To socialize an older German Shepherd, slow down the socializing clock and take each of the following steps across four weeks:

 Some people believe it is harder to socialize an older German Shepherd.